Part 6·6.4·16 min read

 Pharmacogenomics: Variants That Affect Drug Response

-Not all medically relevant variants cause disease — some determine how a patient metabolizes drugs:
+Not all medically relevant cause disease — some determine how a patient metabolizes drugs:

-CYP2C19: poor metabolizers (loss-of-function variants) fail to convert clopidogrel (anti-platelet) to its active form → reduced antiplatelet effect → higher cardiovascular event risk.
+CYP2C19: poor metabolizers (loss-of-function ) fail to convert clopidogrel (anti-platelet) to its active form → reduced antiplatelet effect → higher cardiovascular event risk.
 Ultra-rapid metabolizers have increased activation.

-TPMT/NUDT15: variants reduce thiopurine methyltransferase activity → increased thioguanine nucleotide levels from azathioprine/6-mercaptopurine → bone marrow toxicity.
+TPMT/NUDT15: reduce thiopurine methyltransferase activity → increased thioguanine levels from azathioprine/6-mercaptopurine → bone marrow toxicity.
 Standard of care in pediatric leukemia.

-The CPIC (Clinical Pharmacogenomics Implementation Consortium) publishes evidence-based guidelines for gene-drug pairs — a direct application of clinical variant interpretation to precision pharmacology.
+The CPIC (Clinical Pharmacogenomics Implementation Consortium) publishes evidence-based guidelines for -drug pairs — a direct application of clinical interpretation to precision pharmacology.

 The Growing Burden of VUS

-As sequencing becomes routine, the volume of variants of uncertain significance (VUS) has grown dramatically.
+As becomes routine, the volume of of uncertain significance (VUS) has grown dramatically.
 A patient undergoing hereditary cancer panel testing receives an average of 1–2 VUS, in addition to any pathogenic findings.

 VUS burden creates clinical uncertainty — neither actionable nor dismissible.
-ClinGen's variant curation working groups are systematically re-evaluating variants across genes to reclassify VUS as evidence accumulates.
+ClinGen's curation working groups are systematically re-evaluating across to reclassify VUS as evidence accumulates.
 Machine learning methods (including AlphaMissense, trained on evolutionary and structural data) are improving in silico pathogenicity prediction, reducing the VUS burden computationally.